hamkerlab/Maith2022_ExplorationSTNGPe/README.md

 ### Results Pipelines

 Description of the results generated in Python.
-For several figures, additional image processing software was used to create the final figures (to adjust the layout).
+For several figures, additional image processing software was used to create the final figures (to adjust the layout and/or colors).

 Results | analysis | experimental data | simulated data | simulations | comment
 -|-|-|-|-|-